 As a result, council clients all the time that if you need a flexible parenting plan or possession schedule in your case, your best bet is to put aside any emotions or differences with your spouse and attempt to negotiate with them in good faith.
 Yes, there is always the backup plan of going to see the judge.
 Still, you will rarely receive a better outcome with a judge than you will your spouse, except in extraordinary circumstances where you all can absolutely not negotiate or work together on coming up with your plan.

 Select the right attorney for you in your case

-For that reason, I recommend interviewing a handful of attorneys before selecting one who is right for you and your family.
+For that reason, I recommend interviewing a handful of attorneys before selecting one who is suitable for you and your family.
 More and more attorneys allow for flexible consultations that can be had in person at their office, over the phone, and via video.
-I can tell you that our office is extremely accommodating to you based on your comfort level at this time.
+I can tell you that our office is highly accommodating to you based on your comfort level at this time.
 We understand that meeting face to face with a lawyer may not be something you want to do right now.
 However, that does not mean that you have the excuse not to scrutinize any potential lawyer you consider hiring closely.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-We thank you for showing an interest in our law practice, and we hope to be able to serve you and your family in the future, and whatever family law matter is relevant to you.
+We thank you for showing an interest in our law practice, and we hope to be able to serve you and your family in the future and whatever family law matter is relevant to you.